 Notice how the small pedestals look exactly like the large ones they are sitting on.
 That choice creates a good continuity throughout the booth, so the display fixtures fade into the background, and you can focus on the sculptural pieces and not the display itself.

-Here's another jewelry booth using what appears to be large wooden boxes turned on their sides as pedestals.
-I bet they double as excellent, sturdy crates for packing up and transporting the rest of the booth!
+This jewelry booth uses what appears to be large, rectangular wooden boxes turned on their sides to function as pedestals.
+I bet they double as excellent, sturdy crates for packing up and transporting everything before and after shows.

 Display Pedestal Ideas for Your Craft Booth